Private Alternative Loans

 Beginning with the 2026–2027 academic year, The University of Pennsylvania (Penn) has implemented Preferred Lender Arrangements in response to recent changes in federal loan program regulations that take effect on July 1, 2026.
 These regulatory changes have created a need for private loan funding options that will ensure that Penn students and their families can continue to access needed financial resources.

-Below is a chart that compares the four private loan programs with which Penn has entered into a Preferred Lender Arrangement.
+Below is a chart that compares the five private loan programs with which Penn has entered into a Preferred Lender Arrangement.
 This chart illustrates a sampling of the loan program terms and conditions being made available to Penn students and parents.
 Please review the chart prior to continuing your research on ELM Select.
 This chart will provide you with preliminary information that will assist you in determining which loan program is the best fit for your borrowing needs.
 Once in ELM Select, you will be able to compare again eligibility criteria and terms and conditions for each of the five preferred lenders and you will be able to make a more informed decision about which program is best for you.

 Before considering a private education loan, it is important that all students review and exhaust their eligibility for federal student aid, including grants, work-study, and federal loans.
 To apply for federal aid, students must complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov.
 You can also visit the site to learn more about your eligibility and explore available federal aid programs.